Sun, 29 Nov 2015

 About Holstein Friesian New Zealand

-Holstein Friesian New Zealand is a collection of member dairy farmers that have an interest in farming and breeding the Holstein Friesian cow in New Zealand.
+Holstein Friesian New Zealand is a collection of member dairy farmers with an interest in farming and breeding the Holstein Friesian cow in New Zealand.

 The Objective Statement of Holstein Friesian New Zealand is: